 Real estate transactions are often preceded by a series of negotiations.
 These negotiations are subsequently driven by what is called a Counter Offer.

 What is a Real Estate Counter Offer?

 Counteroffers are the return offers made by the seller in response to the buyer’s initial bid.
 When a seller receives an offer, they have the option to accept, reject, or counter it.

 If the seller makes a counteroffer, the buyer has the option of reconsidering too.
 Counteroffers are crucial for sellers to meet their goals.

 If you have a listing agent, they will suggest you go with the classic “highest and best offer” strategy.
-This may result in a bidding war, and you must factor in the possibility that some purchasers will back out because they do not want to compete in this bidding war!
+The result is a bidding war.
+However, there is a possibility of buyers backing out because they do not want to compete in this bidding war!

 💰 Counter Offers Instantly!